Sill Plate Anchor Bolt Requirements: An Updated Comprehensive Guide [2024]

 At only 5.97-inch length, it is packed to perform with a 2-speed transmission.
 It also features a bright LED positioned light on the foot to illuminate work areas.

-5. What Size Sill Plate Anchor Bolts Do I Need?
+8. What Size Sill Plate Anchor Bolts Do I Need?

 The same section, namely Section R403.1.6 of the 2021 IRC Code requires that sill plate anchor bolts shall be a minimum of ½” in diameter.

 This requirement is, of course, the bare minimum.
-A sill plate anchor bolt that is less than ½” diameter would likely just snap under any kind of lateral load.
+A sill plate anchor bolt that is less than ½” in diameter would likely just snap under any kind of lateral load.

 However, the actual size of sill plate anchor bolts will probably need to be larger.
-The size would depend on various factors, such as, the foundation load-bearing capacity, the design of the structure, etc.
+The size would depend on various factors, such as the foundation load-bearing capacity, the design of the structure, etc.

-For a more complex building such as your home, you should definitely entrust the entire design (including everything to do with sill plate anchor bolt requirements) to a professional structural design firm.
+For a more complex building such as your home, you should entrust the entire design (including everything to do with sill plate anchor bolt requirements) to a professional structural design firm.

 They can run load calculations based on all kinds of relevant factors such as wind speeds in the area, etc.

-6. What Are Anchor Bolts Made Of?
+10. What Are Anchor Bolts Made Of?
 Is Corrosion a Concern?

 Anchor bolts can corrode over time due to exposure to moisture and other environmental factors.
 Corrosion can weaken the anchor bolts and defeat their basic purpose.